 Chimpanzee-Spotting and Other Cool Things to Do in River Gambia National Park

-The River Gambia National Park was one of my undisputed highlights on my recent trip to The Gambia.
+The River Gambia National Park was one of my absolute highlights on my recent trip to The Gambia.
 Since the end of the 1970s, chimpanzees have been gradually reintroduced to the country by settling them in the park, and you can visit them by taking a boat tour around four islands in the river.
-While…
+Apart…

 What to Know About Visiting The Gambia’s Sacred Crocodile Pools